jtauber/plato-texts/README.md

 ## Progress

-Crito text preparation done with speech and sentence-level textparts.
-English translation aligned at sentence-level.

-Initial lemma disambiguation of Crito started in Google spreadsheet.

-Base texts for Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, and Republic extracted from Perseus with new tokenization and segmentation.
+Base texts for Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, and Republic extracted from Perseus.

 Tagging of Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, and Republic extracted from Diorisis.

 Syntactic analysis of Euthyphro extracted from AGLDT.

 Syntactic analysis of Apology extracted from Vanessa Gorman's Treebanks.

+All texts now have a tentative new tokenization, segmentation, and citation scheme to sentence level.

+For Crito, an English translation has been aligned at sentence-level and initial lemma disambiguation started in Google spreadsheet.

 ## License